89 Road Trip Packing List Essentials for Hitting the Road

 From there, we’ll spend a little more time thinking about how long we want to drive per day and the time needed to explore different locations.
 This is how we determine where we plan to sleep each night, and book campsites or hotels/Airbnbs.

-We might add coffee shops or restaurants we want to check out, or do a little more research into different points of interest once we have a more solid route planned.
+Once we have a more solid route planned, we might add coffee shops or restaurants we want to check out or do a little more research into different points of interest.

 That’s usually it.
-What we end up with is a rough timeline so we don’t get behind, and a lot of ideas to choose from when we’re on the road depending on how we’re feeling that day.
+We end up with a rough timeline so we don’t get behind and a lot of ideas to choose from when we’re on the road, depending on how we’re feeling that day.

 Make a budget